-Planning Committee is held once a month, usually on the third Thursday.
+Planning Committee is held once a month.
 Planning Committee reports are usually available 5 working days before the date of the Committee and the minutes are available within a week following the Committee meeting.
 For details of Planning Committee meetings, agendas, members, attendance statistics and declarations of interest, go to Planning Committee details.

 Why do applications go to the Planning Committee?